Anne de Montmorency, 1st Duke of Montmorency: Marriage and children

 Montmorency married Madeleine de Savoie, a cousin of the king François I on 10 January 1527.
 Their marriage was sumptuously celebrated by the king during a period of extravagance at court which contrasted with the relative paucity of funds at the disposal of the household of the king's captive children in Spain.
 This marriage brought Montmorency into the royal family and going forward the king's mother and sister referred to him as their nephew.
-Madeleine brought with her to the marriage family lands in Picardie.
+Madeleine brought with her to the marriage family lands in Picardy.
 Her brother, Montmorency's new brother-in-law was Claude de Savoie, comte de Tende the governor of Provence.
 He was thus afforded a relation with powerful interests near his governate of Languedoc that he lacked in terms of personal feudal control.
 Together they had the following issue: